Find Grad Schools

 38 Yearly Graduations

 The University of Alabama comes in at #11 on our list of the most popular colleges offering master's degrees in speech communication.
 Each year, around 37,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,100 per year, while in-state graduate students, on average, pay $11,100 per year.
 During the most recent year for which we have data, 38 people received their master's degree in speech communication from UA.
-Around 28% of these students were from an underrepresented racial-ethnic group, and 71% were women.
+Of these students, 70% were women and 21% were members of underrepresented racial-ethnic groups.

 #12